vimeo/psalm/docs/running_psalm/language_server.md

-# Using Psalm's Language Server
+# Using Psalm’s Language Server

 Psalm now has built-in Language Server Compatibility support so you can run it in your favourite IDE.